Vyral/nate-martinez-recruiting/_posts/2019-12-16-nates-monday-morning-message-volume-986.md

 “Our lives are a sum total of the choices we have made.” – Wayne Dyer

-“One's philosophy is not best expressed in words; it is expressed in the choices one makes... and the choices we make are ultimately our responsibility.” - Eleanor Roosevelt
+“One's philosophy is not best expressed in words; it is expressed in the choices one makes… and the choices we make are ultimately our responsibility.” - Eleanor Roosevelt

 Nate Martinez, RE/MAX Professionals<br>www.joinremaxprofessionalsaz.com<br>623-362-3000<br>consult@rmxprofessionals.com